 Experimental Material

 During the study of the present experiment saw dust from heart wood of Senegalia catechu were stored for 90 days in different regimes ( Light, Dark), conditions (Open , closed) and the changes in Katha yield, Cutch yield, Catechin content from Katha and catechin content from stored saw dust were assessed.
 The saw dust was prepared from the oven dried flakes of the heart wood of sample tree ST5.
-Each sample was stored separately and analysed for each treatment combination after storage durations (0 days, 30 days, 60 days, 90 days).
+Each sample was stored separately and analyzed for each treatment combination after storage durations (0 days, 30 days, 60 days, 90 days).
 The experiment was carried out on factorial CRD design with 2 regimes, 2 conditions and 4 durations accounting for 16 treatment combination.

 Extraction procedure of Katha and Cutch